johnmccullock/PathFinder2D/README.md

 Now, A* has all the points it needs to choose a natural-looking path.

 The Smoother2D class is a post-processor that smooths out sharp angles for a round, even path.

+This algorithm still needs some further testing and development, but it's got potential.